nomis/nomis/README.rst

       transactions (essential when there are 3 months of future dated scheduled transactions)

+    * Quickly switch tab position from the View menu

+    * Performance improvements with large files and many open registers

+    * Various bug fixes, new preferences and British English translations

 `charybdis <https://github.com/nomis/charybdis>`_ (IRC server)
     * Support restarting ssld processes (to upgrade the TLS library) without affecting existing connections